 eastern Asian and western Pacific region.
 It has prompted the

-The FC-31 (Project 310) 01 prototype was taxiingat the SAC airfield.
+The FC-31 (Project 310/J-35?)
+01 prototype was taxiingat the SAC airfield.
 The aircraft has a conventional design with twin engines and two large canted trapezoidal tailfins similar to American F-22.
 As the result the ventral stabilizing fins are eliminated to save weight and reduce RCS.
 In addition it features DSIs, two piece canopy and a pentagon shaped nose similar to F-35.
 A Russian K-36D ejection seat was also installed.
 Like J-20, a retractable IFR probe could be installed on the starboard side slightly forward of the canopy.
 Also an EOTS will be installed under the nose in the future.
 As a 4th generation fighter FC-31 is expected to be equipped with advanced avionics such as an AESA radar and a glass cockpit featuring two large color LED MFDs and a wide-angle holographic HUD.
 The aircraft could eventually be fitted an F-35 style single piece extra-large panoramic cockpit display (PCD) as specified by the customer.
 The prototype is initially powered by the indigenous WS-13A turbofan (8.5t class) but later by the new 9.5t class "Medium Thrust" engine (WS-19? might feature 2D TVC).
 The engine nozzles on the 01 prototype initially appeared without any stealth measures applied.
 However they are partially shielded by the two horizontal stabilizers extending further back, similar to F-35, thus reduces the IR and radar signatures.
-FC-31 features a single internal weapon bay inside its belly housing up to 4 AAMs including PL-10, PL-12, PL-15 and PL-21.
-The aircraft is also thought to have a secondary surface attack capability where it can carry 50kg class SDBs internally such as LS-6/FT-7 satellite guided bomb and GB50 LGB, or the larger YJ-83K AshM and YJ-91 ARM externally.
+FC-31 features a single internal weapon bay inside its belly housing up to 6 AAMs including PL-10, PL-12 and PL-21.
+The aircraft is also thought to have a secondary surface attack capability where it can carry 50kg class SDBs internally such as LS-6/FT-7 satellite guided bomb and GB50 LGB, or the larger YJ-83K AshM and YJ-91 ARM externally under6 hardpoints.
 An internal gun is thought to be installed as well but its exactlocation is still unknown.
-However due to its relatively small size and lower engine thrust compared to J-20, FC-31 might have a limited internal payload and a shorter combat radius.
+However due to its relatively small size and lower engine thrust compared to J-20, FC-31shouldhave a smaller internal payload and a shorter combat radius.
 It is not expected to have the super-cruise capability initially either when powered by WS-13A.
 However it does carry a relatively cheaper price tag and have a relatively "balanced" performance.
-Some specifications (speculated): length 16.8m, height 4.8m, wingspan 11.5m, normal TO weight 17.5t, MTOW 25t, combat radius 1,200km with internal fuel, max level speed Mach 1.8, ceiling 16km, TO distance 400m, max g load +9/-3, max weapon load 8t.
+Some specifications (speculated): length 17.3m, height 4.8m, wingspan 11.5m, normal TO weight 17.5t, MTOW 28t, combat radius 1,250km with internal fuel, max peed Mach 1.8, ceiling 16km, TO distance 450m, max g load +9/-3, max weapon load 8t (internal 2t, external 6t).
 It was first

 rumored in April 2011 that 601/SAC was developing a 4th generation